-Please refer to the rubrics for M.Phil.
+Please refer to the conventions for M.Phil.
 Qualifying examinations.

-During Year 2, students will submit a take-home research paper of up to 5,000 words for each option chosen or sit a three-hour written examination, as specified in Michaelmas Term.
+During Year 2, students will submit a take-home research paper of up to 5,000 words for each option chosen, except for the Arabic, Persian, and Ottoman Turkish literature options, which will be examined by written examination instead.
 Students will complete their first option research paper Weeks 8-9 Michaelmas Term.
 Students will complete their Islamic Studies research paper Week 8 Hilary-Week 0 Trinity Term.
 Students will complete their second option research paper Weeks 8-9 Hilary Term.